-11. Once the windows agent has been tested from command line and everything looks fine, go to Zabbix Server web interface, move to Configuration tab -> Hosts and hit on Create Host button in order to add the Windows monitored host.
+11. Once the windows agent has been tested from the command line and everything looks fine, go to Zabbix Server web interface, move to Configuration tab -> Hosts, and hit on Create Host button in order to add the Windows monitored host.

-12. On Host window add the FQDN of your windows agent machine in Host name filed, add an arbitrary name to Visible name filed in order to easily identify the monitored machine on Zabbix panel, make sure the host is included into a Group Servers and add the IP Address of your windows host in Agent interfaces filed.
-The Port value leave it unchanged.
+12. On the Host window add the FQDN of your windows agent machine in Hostname filed, add an arbitrary name to Visible name filed in order to easily identify the monitored machine on Zabbix panel, make sure the host is included in a Group Servers, and add the IP Address of your windows host in Agent interfaces filed.
+The Port value leaves it unchanged.

-13. Next, go to Template tab and hit on Select button.
+13. Next, go to the Template tab and hit on Select button.
 A new window with Zabbix Templates should appear.
-Navigate through this window, check Template OS Windows and hit on Select button to add the template.
+Navigate through this window, check Template OS Windows, and hit on Select button to add the template.

 14. Once the Template OS Windows appears on Link new templates filed, hit on Add button in order to link this template to the windows host configuration.